yairgd/yairgd.github.io/content/post/install_yocto_on_varisice_imx8.md

 where *a.b.c.d* is the ip of the target

 ## Kernel
-To build the kernel do the following steps:
+To build the kernel, do the following steps:
 * Download the kernel
 ```bash
 git clone https://github.com/varigit/linux-imx.git